 Booking a hut on the popular trails like the TMB and Alta Via 1 can be frustrating.
 Joining Facebook communities has been really helpful for me.

-Make it easier by hiring a service to plan for you
+You can make it easier by hiring a service to plan for you.

 You can make it easier by hiring a service to do the planning, booking and coordination for you.
 Even then, you’ll need to pick a location, estimate your hiking capacity and coordinate with the service a few times to get the ideal itinerary.